Sedation Dentistry – Castle Rock, WA

 Nitrous Oxide

 One of the great benefits of nitrous oxide is that it quickly dissipates once the gas is turned off.
-This means you can resume normal activity immediately following your appointment.
+Dr. Kennington may have you stay for a short time just to make sure you do not experience any negative side effects; however, after breathing in pure oxygen for a few minutes, you’ll be free to leave and resume normal activity immediately following your appointment.

 Oral Conscious Sedation